Ellis-Robinson/Memory-Game/README.md

 ## Responsiveness

-The project was created using mobile first approach and then adapted to display differently as the screen sizes increased.
-Google chrome developer tools was my main form of testing.
+The project was created using mobile first approach, utilising some built in responsivness from bootstrap elements such as buttons and columns.
+It was then adapted to display differently as the screen sizes increased.
+Google chrome developer tools were my main form of testing.
+This allowed me to check at which screen sizes the game displayed correctly and where it needed to be altered.
+The custom screen sizes I chose were 315px, 440px and 750px.
+At these brakes the game squares change size accordingly and the options for difficulty change as well.
 I personally tested the game on several different devices, and the game was also sent out to multiple people using different devices and any minor display issues were corrected.

 ## Code validation